gradio-app/gradio/guides/06_integrating-other-frameworks/01_using-hugging-face-integrations.md

 That's it!
 Let's recap the various ways Gradio and Hugging Face work together:

-1. You can build a demo around the Inference API without having to load the model easily using `gr.load()`
+1. You can build a demo around the Inference API without having to load the model easily using `gr.load()`.
 2. You host your Gradio demo on Hugging Face Spaces, either using the GUI or entirely in Python.
-3. You can load demos from Hugging Face Spaces to remix and create new Gradio demos using `gr.load()
+3. You can load demos from Hugging Face Spaces to remix and create new Gradio demos using `gr.load()`.
 4. You can convert a `transformers` pipeline into a Gradio demo using `from_pipeline()`.

 🤗